IowaScaledEngineering/ise-docs/docs/Modular Signal System/Atlas Adapter/manual.md

 !!! info "Please Note"
     Since the wiring nomenclature gets a bit confusing in terms of directions, looking at the wiring diagram below is highly recommended rather than just relying on the text.

-Step 1: The Atlas adapter needs 5-24V of DC, AC, or DCC power, and it must be the same power supply that is used to power the Atlas modules, since the Atlas signal bus does not carry a ground wire.
+Step 1: The Atlas adapter needs 6V to 24V of DC, AC, or DCC power, and it must be the same power supply that is used to power the Atlas modules, since the Atlas signal bus does not carry a ground wire.

 Step 2: Connect J1 on the adapter to J2 on the last Atlas Universal Signal Control Board (USCB) for signals headed away from the connection point.
 Likewise, connect J2 on the adapter board to J1 on the last Atlas USCB for signals headed towards the connection point.
 Connections should be made with standard 4 or 6 wire, "straight through" RJ11 cables.